 General advice for candidates

 As seen above, interviewers in this field should not expect exhaustive knowledge of all things graphics.
 Good graphics programming interviews are, in my opinion, somewhat flexible because graphics programming is a broad discipline, and achieving a good signal from an interview demands that flexibility.
 Prior to going into an interview, I highly recommend the following:

 - Being clear about what you’ve worked on or studied

 - Being clear about what you’re interested in

 - Reviewing your prior work and experiences so you can easily converse about the problems you’ve solved, and how you solved it

 The first two items are mainly to aid the hiring manager understand how best to assess that you’re a good fit for the role.
+The resume and cover letter are great places to add this type of information, and it makes sense to tailor both for each role you apply to.
 The last item is a good general interview preparation tip, especially so for graphics because talking about prior experience is sometimes the only real way to evaluate a person’s understanding of a topic.

 If you’ve never had a graphics programming job before, that’s ok!
 Graphics programming roles are hard to fill so many studios are willing to train up graphics programmers provided sufficient aptitude is demonstrated.
 Demo projects are key here, so be prepared to have code to show (even if its reviewed offline prior to the interview).
 Study job postings and try to identify what skills are needed for a role you are interested.
 In some cases, you might even consider reaching out to the hiring manager for preliminary advice on how to prepare.